floooh/floooh.github.io/_posts/2019-09-27-modern-c-for-cpp-peeps.md

 *many small allocations*.

-If you don't have such small (and often hidden) memory allocations happening decentralized all over the place in the first place, both GC and RAII lose most of their appeal.
+If you don't have such small (and often hidden) memory allocations happening decentralized all over the code in the first place, both GC and RAII lose most of their appeal.
 Controversial claim, I know, and I realize that it's very easy to make such a claim without having a million-line C code base maintained by a huge team under the belt to back it up (but at least I have the